AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/public-dist.md

 <InlineAlert slots="text" variant="success"/>

-The number of characters allowed for any given field is shown above it throughout the distribution experience (for instance, the name field allows a max of 25 characters), and the number will automatically update with the remaining amount as you're typing into it.
+The number of characters allowed for any given field is shown above it throughout the distribution experience (for instance, the name field allows a max of 25 characters).
+The number will automatically update with the remaining amount as you're typing into it.

 ![](./img/pub-name2.png)